larry-athey/rpi-smart-still/Diagrams/Bird Brain/README.md

 - The 1 meg resistor _(R1)_ actually works better when replaced by two of them in series _(2 megs)_
 - The wires to the flow sensor capacitor plates should be shielded inside of a grounded steel braid
 - Choose a low profile capacitor for C1 so it doesn't block the USB port on the ESP32
+- An absolutely dry flow sensor will yield erratic and unreliable readings on the controller dashboard